 Until recently, the majority of the content that we provided to our users was in print, picture or graphical format and was either created internally or licensed to us by third parties for little or no charge.
 However, we have been providing recently and we intend to continue to provide increasing amounts of audio and video content to our users, such as the broadcast of music, film content, speeches, news footage, concerts and other special events, through our broadcast services division and our other media properties, and such content may require us to make substantial payments to third parties from whom we will license or acquire such content.
 For example, in order to broadcast music through our online properties, we are currently required to pay royalties both on the copyright in the musical compositions and the copyright in the actual sound recordings of the music to be broadcast.
-Through our broadcast services division, we currently have license agreement with SESAC, that permit us to license the copyright for the public performance of musical compositions for which they control the rights.
-With respect to the copyrights in the specific sound recordings that we desire to broadcast, we must either secure a license directly from the record labels that own the rights to such recordings, or pay a statutory license fee and other terms for these licenses have not yet been determined and, therefore, the costs of broadcasting music through our online properties remains unclear.
-If these royalty rates are above our expectations, if the royalty rates charged by the various performance rights societies increase or if any of these or other parties with music licensing rights impose terms that make it difficult or impossible to broadcast, music, we may be unable to provide music content to our users in a cost-effective manner.
-We believe that users of Internet services such as the Yahool online properties will increasingly demand high-quality audio and video content.
-The revenue that we receive as a result of our audio
+Through our broadcast services division, we currently have license agreements in place with ASCAP and BMI, and are in negotiations for a license agreement with SESAC, that permit us to license the copyright for the public performance of musical compositions for which they control the rights.
+With respect to the copyrights in the specific sound recordings that we desire to broadcast, we must either secure a license directly from the record labels that own the rights to such recordings, or pay a statutory license fee.
+The statutory license fee and other terms for these licenses have not yet been determined and, therefore, the costs of broadcasting music through our online properties with music licensing rights impose terms that make it difficult or impossible to broadcast music, we may be unable to provide music content to our users in a cost-effective manner.
+We believe that users of Internet services such as the Yahoo! online properties will increasingly demand high-quality audio and video content.
+The revenue that we receive as a result of our audio and video broadcasts may not justify the costs of providing such broadcasts.
+Our

-To successfully improve our rich media offerings, we must rely on the deployment of a true multicasting network
+To successfully improve our rich media offerings, we must rely on the deployment of a true multicasting network.